invicticide/fractive/README.md

 Fractive is licensed under [AGPL-3.0+](https://github.com/invicticide/fractive/blob/dev/license.md).

-## Installation
+## Quick start

-Install [node.js](https://nodejs.org) by downloading it and running the installer.
-(Fractive is currently developed on version 8.9.0 LTS.)

-Verify node and npm:

-	node -v
-	npm -v

-Clone the Fractive repository:

-	mkdir fractive
-	git clone git@github.com:invicticide/fractive.git fractive

-(If you plan on contributing to Fractive, create a GitHub fork and clone that instead.)
+Fractive is built on [Node.js](https://nodejs.org), so you'll need to install that if you don't already have it.
+(Fractive currently targets version 8.9.0 LTS.)

-Install dependencies and build Fractive:
+Install Fractive:

-	cd fractive
-	npm install
+	npm install -g fractive

+Create a new story project:

+	fractive create path/to/my/story

+Build the story project:

+	fractive compile path/to/my/story

+Finally, go to `path/to/my/story/build` and open up the `index.html` in a web browser to run your story!

 ## Fractive projects

 Story text is written in Markdown (.md) files, and game logic is written in Javascript (.js) files.
 These files, plus any additional assets (images, etc.) are kept together in a Fractive **project**.
 You can create a new project like this:

-	cd fractive
+	fractive create path/to/my/story
-	node lib/CLI.js create ../my-project
-	cd ../my-project

 In the new project folder you'll see a structure like this:

-	my-project
+	story
 	|- assets/
 	|- source/
 	|- fractive.json